Dear Reader,

 Editor-in-Chief

-In order to provide articles better matched with your interest, a V∙Pulse Reader Survey has been launched to collect your opinions on the preferred topics.
-Please provide your opinions by completing the online questionnaire in the link here.
+To provide articles that match your interest, a V∙Pulse Reader Survey has been launched to collect your opinions on the preferred topics.